sarahyost/saife-endpoint-library/source/index.md

   e.printStackTrace();
 }
 ```
-Initializing the SAIFE Endpoint Library involves the following steps
+Initializing the SAIFE Endpoint Library involves the following steps:

 1. Construct an instance of SAIFE Endpoint library
 2. Optionally set the desired logging level
 3. Initialize SAIFE Endpoint Library

-The initialize step returns one of the following state:
+The initialize step returns one of the following states:

 * ERROR
 * INITIALIZED
 * UNKEYED

-The UNKEYED state indicates that a keypair does not exist and the applicaiton is not trusted by the SAIFE network.
+The UNKEYED state indicates that a keypair does not exist and the application is not trusted by the SAIFE network.
 This is always the case when the application starts for the first time.
 It may also occur if the keystore has been removed as a result of wipe or revocation.
 The application must create a key pair and restart.

 The ERROR state indicates that SAIFE Endpoint Library failed to initialize correctly.
 The log must be analyzed to find out why.